Haanii Shivraj

+Haanii Shivraj Anjana (1985-2015) was a Malaysian actress and model.
+She is known for having acted in the Malaysian Tamil film, Appalam (2011).
+Besides that, she also acted in the Indian Tamil films Biriyani and Arrambam (both 2013).

 Career and personal life

 Shivraj began her career as an actress and a television anchor in 2010.
 Prior to becoming an actress, she worked as a flight stewardess.

 Shivrasj died from cancer on 13 April 2015 at the age of 29.

 Selected filmography

 Below are the selected filmography of Haanii Sivaraj :